Plugable UD-3900 Dual Display Universal Docking Station

 What do the green and amber LEDs on the Ethernet port on the Plugable UD-3900 indicate?

-1) The drivers for the dock have not installed properly or is corrupted
+- The DisplayLink driver for the dock has not installed properly or is corrupted

 Why does the “Display Color Calibration” tool in Windows seems to have no effect on the display(s) attached to my dock?

-The DisplayLink GPU does not support color calibration functionality.
-For environments that necessitate near-perfect color reproduction and calibration capabilities, a dedicated graphics card is recommended.
+The DisplayLink driver does not support color calibration functionality.
+Most monitors have built-in controls that can be used to adjust the characteristics of the display, though we realize this approach may not be ideal in all cases.
+For environments that necessitate near-perfect color reproduction and display calibration capabilities via software, a dedicated graphics card is recommended.

 Can the UD-3900 charge host computer devices like the Dell Venue 8 Pro?